Zack-Hu-Nottingham/COMP-2043-SE-Group-Project-Report-Part/BId_Pref1_Team01/Bid Letter.md

 ***Quality Assurance Lead***: Ming Kai

-- Who have go through half of the process of GRP and have experience in how to guarantee the success of our project.
+- Have one semester GRP experience to ensure project progress
+- Have certain programming ability to give appropriate suggestions